Package 'sccomp'

 Description

-The sccomp_estimate function performs linear modeling on a table of cell counts, which includes a cell-group identifier, sample identifier, integer count, and factors (continuous or discrete).
-The user can define a linear model with an input R formula, where the first factor is the factor of interest.
+The sccomp_estimate function performs linear modeling on a table of cell counts or proportions, which includes a cell-group identifier, sample identifier, abundance (counts or proportions), and factors (continuous or discrete).
+The user can define a linear model using an R formula, where the first factor is the factor of interest.
 Alternatively, sccomp accepts single-cell data containers (e.g., Seurat, SingleCellExperiment, cell metadata, or group-size) and derives the count data from cell metadata.

 Usage